cristian-moreno-ruiz/go-wallet/README.md

 # Next Steps

+Featues to be implemented, refactors and dev tools to add to the project:

 ## Features
-- [ ] Select which currencies you want to show (maybe  default config and overridable via query string overrides)
+- [ ] Select which currencies you want to show (maybe  default config and overridable via query string overrides?)
 - [ ] Add main Crypto currencies
+	- [X] BTC current value
+	- [ ] BTC History
+	- [ ] Add more cryptos
 - [ ] Add crypto trading benefit calculation for Taxes declaration
+	- [ ] First, it will parse a CSV with buy/sell operations
+	- [ ] It should be able to calculate the net profit
+	- [ ] Should accept a CSV in a POST request
+	- [ ] Accept some config parameters
+- [ ] Add wallet feature to store how much I have and track buys/sells
+	- [ ] Add feature to calculate profit and taxes from the wallet

-## Project Structure
+## Engineering
 - [ ] Refactor vendor modules (use new Go Modules feature)
 - [ ] Refactor Project structure, maybe follow https://github.com/golang-standards/project-layout
+- [ ] Move fetcher to helpers
+- [ ] Use go modules
+- [ ] JSON responses
+- [ ] Unit tests
+	- [ ] Taxes
+	- [ ] Accounting
-- [ ]
+- [ ] Documentation